Sarit Kraus (Ph.D. Computer Science, Hebrew University, 1989) is a Professor of Computer Science at Bar-Ilan University.

 Her research is focused on intelligent agents and multi-agent systems (including people and robots).
 Kraus was awarded the IJCAI Computers and Thought Award, ACM SIGART Agents Research award, the EMET prize and was twice the winner of the IFAAMAS influential paper award.
 She is AAAI, ECCAI and ACM fellow and a recipient of the advanced ERC grant.

-My main research interest in Artificial Intelligence and in particular Multi-agent systems is in understanding how we can best create intelligent agents that can interact proficiently with
+My main research interest in Artificial Intelligence and in particular Multi-agent systems.
+I focus on understanding how we can best create intelligent agents that can interact proficiently with people.

 We study both cooperative and conflicting scenarios.
 I consider modeling human behavior and predicting their decisions to be necessary for facing these challenges, as well as